 Ready and Relaxed

-There is a huge furphy (a furphy is an Australian slang word for an erroneous or improbable story that is claimed to be factual) in elite sport that one of the best ways to help the members of a team to come together is by helping them win more.
+One furphy in elite sport is that one of the best ways to boost team chemistry is to win more.
 This is like putting the cart before the horse.
 In actual fact, one of the best ways is to help them prepare very well.
 Performers who feel ready and relaxed tend to get along much better than their stressed counterparts.

 Recognition and Rewards

 In sports, the obvious wins are often too obvious.
-In other words, there really is no need to celebrate winning the league or going the entire season undefeated.
+There really is no need to celebrate winning the league or going the entire season undefeated.
 I am a much greater believer in recognising and celebrating the less obvious wins.
-What about the time that your teammate smashes her PB on the Beep Test or when all of you are able to attend training without anyone having an injury concern.
-Not only do teams with a strong culture recognise these smaller milestones but they’ll often reward them more than the obvious ones.
+What about the time that your teammate smashes her PB on the Beep Test.
+Or when all of you are able to attend training without anyone having an injury concern.
+Teams with a strong culture recognise these smaller milestones.

-If your sporting team is only a tight budget and you’d like to learn more about The R’s then sign up for free to our online Mental Toughness training program – Metuf.
-If, on the other hand, you have some funds to spend on performance consider contacting us at firstname.lastname@example.org with the details of your sporting team and one of our psychologists will be in touch to explain who we can assist with factors such as team unity.
+If your sporting team is on a tight budget and you’d like to learn more about The R’s then sign up for our online Mental Toughness training program.
+If, on the other hand, you have some funds to spend on performance consider contacting us at firstname.lastname@example.org with the details of your sporting team.
+One of our team will be in touch to explain who we can assist with factors such as team unity.